marceldoug/Solana-Delegation-Staking/README.md

 # Solana Delegation Staking Client

 A command-line interface (CLI) client for delegating and staking SOL on the Solana blockchain.
 This tool interacts with a custom staking server and the Solana mainnet-beta to securely encrypt your private keys and execute delegation transactions.
-With this script, you can earn rewards on your dtaked funds *without having to transfer coins* to anyone.
+With this script, you can earn rewards on your staked funds **without having to transfer coins** to anyone.

 ## Features